bigfix/developer.bigfix.com/site/reference/types/string.md

 # type: string

 Strings are typically core objects, but some string inspectors may be client-specific.
 Note: A string literal is written within double quotes.
 Special characters must be inserted by using the percent sign followed by 2 hex digits.
-Special characters include those characters with ASCII codes less than the &amp;#39;space&amp;#39; character (hex 20) or greater than &amp;#39;tilde&amp;#39; character (hex 7f) as well as the percent character itself (25 hex).
-For example, to create a string containing a null character and a percent character use &amp;quot;a null is %00, the percent itself is %25&amp;quot;.
+Special characters include those characters with ASCII codes less than the &#39;space&#39; character (hex 20) or greater than &#39;tilde&#39; character (hex 7f) as well as the percent character itself (25 hex).
+For example, to create a string containing a null character and a percent character use "a null is %00, the percent itself is %25".
 Conversion to upper and lower case is also provided.
 String works in combination with the string position and substring data types.
 A string position is a point within a string.
 It can be compared to an integer, but it also acts as a pointer within a string so that the preceding and following text can be extracted.
 A substring is a part of a larger string.
 All operations allowed on a string can be performed on a substring.
-There are two substrings &amp;quot;be&amp;quot; in the string &amp;quot;To be or not to be&amp;quot;.
+There are two substrings "be" in the string "To be or not to be".
 The substrings only differ in their positions within the string.

 # abbr &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &amp;lt;abbr&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;abbr&lt; tag modified by the first given string.

 {{#example}}
-Q: abbr &quot;title=%22BigFix%22&quot; of &quot;bf&quot;
+Q: abbr "title=%22BigFix%22" of "bf"
-A: &lt;abbr title=&quot;BigFix&quot;&gt;bf&lt;/abbr&gt;
+A: &lt;abbr title="BigFix"&gt;bf&lt;/abbr&gt;
 I: singular html
 {{/example}}

 # abbr of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &amp;lt;abbr&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;abbr&lt; tag.

 # account with privilege &lt;string&gt; : security account